Artifice120/Nanopore-Assembly-to-Annotation/README.md

 -----

 ## **Annotation with [Helixer](https://github.com/weberlab-hhu/Helixer)**
-> An AI gene prediction tool with pretrained models spanning theentire tree of life.
+> An AI gene prediction tool with pretrained models spanning fungi, vertibrates, invertebrates, and land plants.
 > Is much more complete and accurate compared to E-gapx and Braker at least for aphids in my experience.

 ### **Docker installation of [Helixer](https://github.com/weberlab-hhu/Helixer)**